tamascogustavo/chimera/README.md

 ### To run the test on model  __Escherichia coli__:

 ```
-python chimera_core.py e_coli_test.faa gramneg LB LB
+python chimera_core.py core --organism input_examples/faa_file/e_coli_test.faa --type gramneg --media M9
 ```
 You can also use a pre-buit model, overstepping the model creation, directly producing FBA predictions and Visualization.
-You just need to have .xml model in your folder, with the same prefix as your faa file.
-In our example that would be __e_coli_test.xml__.
+You just need to have .xml/.sbml model in your folder, with the same prefix as your faa file.

 The same command is used in this case.
 ```
-python chimera_core.py e_coli_test.faa gramneg LB LB
+python chimera_core.py core --organism input_examples/faa_file/e_coli_test.faa --type gramneg --media M9
 ```
 Due to annotation discrepancies, cytoscape compatible file may fail to be created.
 This is due to id mismatch of the provided model.
 If you still want to perform the graph creation, inside psamm folder type the following code: